B-A-R-A-N-I/Car-Rental-Portal/README.md

-# myproject
+# Car Rental Portal
 My first project I made during my Bachelor's degree.
-This project is about renting Cars.
+This project is a website for renting Cars.